gejiushishuai/BluetoothLE-Multi-Library/README.md

 An Android multi connect more Bluetooth LE device's library.

-if you just wanna to connect one Bluetooth-LE device, may be use this library better.
+If you just wanna to connect one Bluetooth-LE device, may be use this library better.
 [BluetoothLELibrary](https://github.com/qindachang/BluetoothLELibrary "BluetoothLELibrary")

 ##Example